The Bar Council of India (BCI): AIBE 21 Exam, Eligibility, Legal Regulations

 Eligibility for Enrollment of Advocates to the BCI

-The Advocates Act, 1961, Section 24, states the qualifications of an individual permitted to enrol in the BCI.
-This section stipulates that conditional on the Act’s provisions and the rules framed, an individual shall be qualified and fulfill AIBE Eligibility Criteria to be enrolled as an advocate on a State roll if he/she meets the prerequisites as below
+The Advocates Act, 1961, Section 24, sets out the qualifications for an individual permitted to enrol with the BCI.
+This section stipulates that, conditional on the Act’s provisions and the rules framed, an individual shall be qualified and fulfill AIBE Eligibility Criteria to be enrolled as an advocate on a State roll if he/she meets the prerequisites as below

-• They should be an Indian citizen; a resident of any other nation can be permitted as an advocate on a State roll provided Indian citizens who are duly qualified, are authorized to practice law in the other nation, subject to other limitations.
+• They should be an Indian citizen; a resident of any other nation can be permitted as an advocate on the State roll, provided Indian citizens who are duly qualified, are authorized to practice law in the other nation, subject to other limitations.

-• They should be a minimum of 21 years.
+• They should be at least 21 years.

 • They have obtained a law degree after completing three years of law courses from any university within India that is recognised for the objective and intent of the Act by the BCI.
 In a few cases, an advocate who has gained a degree from any University outside India, and if the degree is recognised for the objective and intent of this Act by the BCI, may be admitted.